ViktorBalan/FPGA/learning/README.md

 11. pll
 	- usage of a phase-locked loop

-The source codes of exercises in the folders can be built, uploaded onto the Icestick and then run by following these instructions:
+The source codes of exercises in the folders can be built and uploaded onto the Icestick by following these instructions:
-TODO add instructions
+1. make sure you have Python installed
+2. use pip to install Apio by running the command `pip install -U apio` in terminal
+3. install packages by running `apio install --all`
+4. depending on the FPGA you're using, you may have to install FTDI or serial drivers (the Icestick has FTDI drivers).
+Do this by plugging in the board and then running `apio drivers --ftdi-enable` or `apio drivers --serial-enable` respectively.
+You may need to run cmd as administrator for this step.
+Follow the instructions in the terminal to replace the driver.
+5. to synthesize a project, run `apio build` in the project's folder.
+Then, run `apio upload` to upload it to the connected FPGA.
+6. alternatively, you may simulate a testbench by running `apio sim`.
+You can append the wires in the list on the left to view their values during the simulation.